bUnit-dev/bUnit/docs/site/docs/test-doubles/emulating-ijsruntime.md

 The following sections show how to use the built-in implementation of `IJSRuntime`.

 > [!NOTE]
-> In the beta versions of bUnit, you had to explicitly add the mock JSRuntime by calling `Services.AddMockJSRuntime()`.
-That is no longer needed, and doesn't work any more.
+> In the beta versions of bUnit you had to explicitly add the mock JSRuntime by calling `Services.AddMockJSRuntime()`.
+That is no longer needed, and indeed doesn't work any more.

-## Strict vs loose mode
+## Strict vs. loose mode

 bUnit's JSInterop can run in two modes, **strict** or **loose**:

-- **Loose** mode configures the implementation to just return the default value when it receives an invocation that has not been explicitly set up, e.g. if a component calls `InvokeAsync<int>(...)` the mock will simply return `default(int)` back to it immediately.
+- **Loose** mode configures the implementation to return just the default value when it receives an invocation that has not been explicitly set up, e.g. if a component calls `InvokeAsync<int>(...)` the mock will simply return `default(int)` back to it immediately.
 - **Strict** mode configures the implementation to throw an exception if it is invoked with a method call it has _not_ been set up to handle explicitly.
 This is useful if you want to ensure that a component only performs a specific set of `IJSRuntime` invocations.

 By default, the bUnit's JSInterop runs in **Strict** mode.
 To change the mode, do the following: